brunokoga/Montevideo/magicItems_dir/rods.md

 The following spell-like functions of the rod can each be used once per day.

-- _ [Hold person](../spells/holdPerson#_hold-person)_ upon a touched creature, if the wielder so commands ( [Will](../combat#_will) DC 14 negates).
+- _ [Hold person](../spell_dir/holdPerson#_hold-person_ upon a touched creature, if the wielder so commands ( [Will](../combat#_will) DC 14 negates).
 The wielder must choose to use this power (a free action) and then succeed on a melee touch attack to activate the power.
 If the attack fails, the effect is lost.
-- _ [Fear](../spells/fear#_fear)_ upon all enemies viewing it, if the wielder so desires (10-foot maximum range, [Will](../combat#_will) DC 16 partial).
+- _ [Fear](../spell_dir/fear#_fear_ upon all enemies viewing it, if the wielder so desires (10-foot maximum range, [Will](../combat#_will) DC 16 partial).
 Invoking this power is a standard action.
 - Deal 2d4 hit points of damage to an opponent on a successful touch attack ( [Will](../combat#_will) DC 17 half) and cure the wielder of the same amount of damage.
-The wielder must choose to use this power before attacking, as with _ [hold person](../spells/holdPerson#_hold-person)_.
+The wielder must choose to use this power before attacking, as with _ [hold person](../spell_dir/holdPerson#_hold-person)_.

 The following functions of the rod have no limit on the number of times they can be employed.

 - In its normal form, the rod can be used as a _+2 light mace._
 - When button 1 is pushed, the rod becomes a _+1 flaming longsword._ A blade springs from the ball, with the ball itself becoming the sword's hilt.
 The weapon stretches to an overall length of 4 feet.
 - When button 2 is pushed, the rod becomes a _+4 battleaxe._ A wide blade springs forth at the ball, and the whole lengthens to 4 feet.
-- When button 3 is pushed, the rod becomes a _+3 shortspear_ or _+3 longspear._ The spear blade springs forth, and the handle can be lengthened up to 12 feet (wielder's choice) for an overall length ranging from 6 feet to 15 feet.
+- When button 3 is pushed, the rod becomes a _+3 shortspear_ or _+3 longspear._ The spear blade springs forth, and the handle can be lengthened up to 12 feet (wielder's choice for an overall length ranging from 6 feet to 15 feet.
 At its 15-foot length, the rod is suitable for use as a lance.

 The following other functions of the rod also have no limit on the number of times they can be employed.